M-Vause/SEED2.0/README.md

 The first, called _data\_Lorenz3d.csv_, contains the data for a three dimensional lorenz system, generated from the [feature overview](https://github.com/dynamicslab/pysindy/blob/master/examples/1_feature_overview.ipynb) example file from the [PySINDy](https://github.com/dynamicslab/pysindy) GitHub repository.

-The second, called _random\_3d.csv_, contains three variables of randomly generated data.
+The second, called _random\_5d.csv_, contains five variables of randomly generated data.
 This is to show an example of the output of SEED 2.0 when a system with no underlying relationship is tested.
 It is clear that the SINDy algorithm can't settle on sparse coefficients to represent the model.

 ### Using your own data
 In order to use your own data with SEED 2.0, you must save the data as a _.csv_ file with one column of time series data, and further columns containing the data for each recorded variable.
 The first row of your _.csv_ file must be the names of each variable.